petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/course-prerequisites.md

 !!! note
     If you're on Windows, use Command Prompt, PowerShell, or BASH to execute terminal commands.

-If it is installed, this should return the version of your git installation.
+This returns the version of your git installation.
 For example,

 ```log
 git version 2.45.2